 - We have hearing-assist receivers for our sound system--please bring your own earphones (1/16 inch [3.5mm] stereo jack).

 Schedule a Group Visit

 During the regular semesters special showings may be arranged for groups with a minimum size of 20.
-If you have a group that would like to visit the planetarium, please contact Dr. Rhett Herman at email@example.com (email preferred) or 540-831-5441.
-Please note that we will try to accommodate these requests based on our availability for the date/time request.
+If you have a group that would like to visit the planetarium, please contact Dr. Rhett Herman at firstname.lastname@example.org (email preferred) or 540-831-5441.
+Please note that we will try to accommodate these requests based on our availability for the date and time requested.

 Thursday Apr 20